joedougherty/Pipeable/README.md

     from FunctionChain import FunctionChain

-    Chains together two or more functions together and returns final result when called.
+    Chains two or more functions together
+    and returns final result when called.

         functions:
             * must be named
             * must take *exactly one* required argument
-            * ought to have explict return statements
+            * ought to have explicit return statements

         # Example code:
         def multiply_by_4(n):